kpose/react-native-blocks/README.md

 #### specify a deep link URI scheme

 We have provisioned [WalletConnect](https://docs.walletconnect.com/) to easily help connect your React Native dapps to Ethereum Wallets on Android, iOS and the Web.
-The library is implemented using the React Context API, which is used to help make an instance of a connector accessible globally throughout your application.
+This library is implemented using the React Context API, which is used to help make an instance of a connector accessible globally throughout your application.

-To help control navigation between external wallets and your application.
-On the web, you only need to specify a valid application route; whereas on mobile platforms, you must [specify a deep link URI scheme](https://reactnavigation.org/docs/deep-linking/#set-up-with-bare-react-native-projects).
+To help control navigation between external wallets and your application, on the web, you only need to specify a valid application route; whereas on mobile platforms, you must [specify a deep link URI scheme](https://reactnavigation.org/docs/deep-linking/#set-up-with-bare-react-native-projects).

 The easiest way to do this is with the uri-scheme package by running the following: